SPIGS/parkerspielvogeldotcom/content/posts/starting-a-blog/index.md

 ## Using that time to exercise my brain

 Creating this website is also an extension of my soft New Year's resolution of reading more books.
 Reading for entertainment or to learn subject matter outside of my job field is something I don't really do.
 Reducing my social media usage would give me time to pursue that.
-So far I've read a handful of books - I slowed down at the end of spring, but I've picked my pace back up again.
+So far, I've read a handful of books - I slowed down at the end of spring, but I've picked my pace back up again.

 ![Illustration of classical literature](paradiso-canto-31.jpg "I've been trying to focus on classical literature (Paradiso Canto XXXI by Dore)")